Joe Biden 2008 presidential campaign

 Joe Biden, a longtime U.S. senator from Delaware, began his 2008 presidential campaign when he announced his candidacy for President of the United States on the January 7, 2007, edition of Meet the Press.
 He officially became a candidate on January 31, 2007, after filing papers with the Federal Election Commission.

 During the campaign, Biden focused on his plan to achieve political success in the Iraq War through a system of federalization.
 He touted his record in the Senate as the head of several committees and experience in foreign policy.
 Despite a few notable endorsements, Biden failed to garner significant support in opinion polls, and was marred by controversial comments made while campaigning.
 He ultimately dropped out of the race on January 3, 2008, after coming in fifth place and capturing less than 1% of the vote in the Iowa caucus.

 Seven months after the conclusion of his campaign, Biden was selected to be Democratic presidential nominee Barack Obama's vice presidential running mate.
 The pair won in the general election, and were sworn in on January 20, 2009, causing Biden to leave the Senate after 36 years.
-Years later, in the 2020 election, Biden would go on to become the Democratic presidential nominee, defeating Obama's successor, the 45th president and Republican nominee Donald Trump, becoming the 46th president of the United States.
+Obama and Biden served two consecutive terms in office.
+Biden declined to run in the 2016 election, instead supporting Hillary Clinton.
+In the 2020 election, Biden would go on to become the Democratic presidential nominee, defeating Obama's successor, the 45th president and Republican nominee Donald Trump, becoming the 46th president of the United States.
+Biden initially ran for reelection, but withdrew from the race in July 2024.

 Campaign development

 Groundwork for the campaign

 Biden had run for president once before, but his 1988 presidential campaign had lasted for only three and a half months.
 He had been forced to withdraw due to controversies arising over plagiarizing other politicians' speeches without credit, and lying about his academic record.

 Biden first mentioned his intentions to run for president for 2008 on the Don Imus radio show on December 8, 2004.
 In the edition of January 23, 2006, of The News Journal, Delaware's largest daily newspaper, columnist Harry F. Themal reported that Biden "occupies the sensible center of the Democratic Party."
 Themal concludes that this is the position Biden desires, and that in a campaign "he plans to stress the dangers to the security of the average American, not just from the terrorist threat, but from the lack of health assistance, crime, and energy dependence on unstable parts of the world."

+In early 2006, an investigation by editors of the online encyclopedia Wikipedia discovered that Biden's congressional staffers had edited the site, recasting discussion of a potential 2008 candidacy in a more favorable light.